Zelhorst92/1stMileStone-GymSite/README.md

     <li>Any time you will push to Github, the update will be visible after a short while.</li>
 </ol>

-## Deployment of the wesite locally:
+## Deployment of the website locally:

 <ol>
     <li>Click on the dropdown meno which says <b>Code</b> on the Github Repository.</li>